Updated on October 25th, 2021 by Bob Ciura

 Nordson Corporation (NDSN) has a dividend track record that few companies can rival.
-The company has increased its cash dividend for 57 consecutive years, making it one of just 14 such entities in the entire market with a dividend increase streak of that length.
+The company has increased its cash dividend for 58 consecutive years, ranking it 14th among companies with the longest streaks of annual dividend increases.

 Dividend Kings have the longest track records when it comes to rewarding shareholders with cash, and Nordson is no different.
 Nordson does not have a household name, and may not be well-known among investors.
 But the company certainly has a successful history of raising its dividend.

 Nordson has been a high-growth company for many years.
-It experienced a slowdown last year, but we believe this is temporary.
-Nordson offers the potential for high dividend growth, making the stock appealing for long-term dividend growth investors.
+It experienced a slowdown last year, but this was only a temporary setback due to the coronavirus pandemic.
+Nordson is back to generating strong growth, and its dividend growth has accelerated in turn.

 Nordson was founded in 1954 in Amherst, Ohio, but the company can trace its roots much further back to 1909 as the U.S. Automatic Company.
 That enterprise specialized in making screw machine parts for the fledgling automotive industry but in the 1930’s, the company shifted to making more high-precision parts you’d probably associate with the Nordson of today.

 Then in 1954, Nordson was started as a division of the US Automatic Company via the acquisition of patents covering the “hot airless” method of spraying paint and other coating materials.
-The rest, as they say, is history as Nordson has grown to $2B+ in annual revenue with its 7,500 employees all over the world.
+The rest, as they say, is history as Nordson has grown to $2B+ in annual revenue.

 The company has a highly diverse customer base: